gigalixir/gigalixir-cli/docs/source/main.rst

 .. code-block:: bash

     MIX_ENV=prod mix distillery.release --env=prod
-    # if you are running distillery below version 2.1, you'll want to run this instead: MIX_ENV=prod mix release --env=prod
+    # if you are running distillery below 2.1, you'll want to run this instead: MIX_ENV=prod mix release --env=prod

 and running it locally